-Update on MSG (YouTube link)
+Update on MSG (Monosodium Glutamate)

 A frequent cause of post-dinner headaches, mono-sodium glutamate (MSG) is a food additive, enhancing flavor.
 MSG is often added to in prepared Asian food and soy sauce, but it’s also added to some prepared soups, soup mixes, fast foods, deli meat, and salad dressings.
 In some people, MSG activates two major pathways of chronic inflammation,[11] and it also has a negative effect on liver health.